intel/terraform-intel-azure-linux-vm/examples/azure-gen-ai-xeon-opea-chatqna-tdx/README.md

 ## Considerations

-- The Azure region where this example is run should have a default VPC
+- The Azure region where this example is run should have a default virtual network